Del Monte Foods: Sale Wind-Down and Minority Lender Appeal Fight

 Agricultural supplier disputes.
 Del Monte's business depends on relationships with agricultural suppliers who provide the raw produce—peaches, tomatoes, corn, peas, and other crops—that the company processes and cans.
 These suppliers commit to growing specific crops months or years in advance, making contract certainty important to their operations.
 Agricultural suppliers plant crops specifically contracted to Del Monte—crops that cannot be easily sold elsewhere if the contracts are rejected.

 The bankruptcy has generated contested matters involving these relationships.
-Pacific Coast Producers and Morning Star Packing Company, two significant agricultural suppliers, filed a motion to compel on July 17, 2025—two weeks after the petition date—challenging the company's treatment of their supply contracts.
+Pacific Coast Producers and Morning Star Packing Company, two significant agricultural suppliers, filed a Motion to Compel on July 17, 2025—two weeks after the petition date—challenging the company's treatment of their supply contracts.
 With the 2025 pack season underway, the motion sought clarity on whether Del Monte would honor purchase commitments for crops already in the ground.

 The disputes highlight tension between a debtor's need for flexibility to reject contracts and suppliers' need for planning.
 Agricultural suppliers cannot pause production while awaiting contract decisions—crops mature on fixed seasonal schedules.
 A rejected contract leaves a supplier with no buyer for highly perishable goods, while delayed assumption decisions prevent suppliers from planning future crop cycles.

-Seneca Foods Corporation, another major supplier, filed its own motion to compel on October 27, 2025, invoking Bankruptcy Code sections 105(a) and 365(d)(2) to force a decision on its contracts.
+Seneca Foods Corporation, another major supplier, filed its own Motion to Compel on October 27, 2025, invoking Bankruptcy Code sections 105(a) and 365(d)(2) to force a decision on its contracts.
 Section 365(d)(2) requires debtors to assume or reject unexpired leases of nonresidential real property within specified timeframes, and Seneca sought to apply similar urgency requirements to its supply agreements.
 Multiple additional parties filed objections to cure amounts and contract assignments in November 2025, creating a series of supply chain disputes that must be resolved for any sale to close.

 Pack season criticality.
 Court filings identified the 2025 pack season as critical to preserving the company's going-concern value.
 The pack season typically runs from late summer through fall, when fruits and vegetables reach peak ripeness and must be processed quickly.
 Del Monte's canneries operate at high utilization during this period.